-Generali Real Estate is one of the biggest real estate investors in the world, with €30bn of assets under management at the end of 2018.
+Generali Real Estate is one of the leading real estate investors in the world, with more than €30bn of assets under management at the end of June 2019.

-Following a long-term investment horizon and leveraging on a team of 435 professionals, with operating units located in the main European cities, Generali Real Estate coordinates the Generali Group’s real estate portfolio across the globe, and makes use of its well grounded expertise to promote investment products for third-party clients, while Generali Real Estate SGR is the fund management company in charge of real estate funds, both reserved to the Generali Group companies and third parties.
+Following a long-term investment horizon and leveraging on a team of 430 professionals, with operating units located in the main European cities, Generali Real Estate coordinates the Generali Group’s real estate portfolio across the globe, and makes use of its well-grounded expertise to promote investment products for third-party clients.
+Generali Real Estate SGR is the regulated fund management company in charge of managing real estate funds, both for Generali Group companies and for third parties.

 By managing a unique portfolio in terms of asset quality and mix of historical and modern buildings, Generali Real Estate has developed best-in-class skills in the fields of technological innovation, sustainability and urban development.